padrinobook/padrinobook/chapters/login_and_registration.md

 # app/models/user_observer.rb

 class UserObserver < ActiveRecord::Observer
   ... # put in here the private methods of the users model end
 ```

-(Sadly, Padrino hasn't a generate command so I added a  [pull request](https://github.com/padrino/padrino-framework/pull/1786).)
+(Padrino hasn't a generate command, you can read about a possible command under [github](https://github.com/padrino/padrino-framework/pull/1786).)

 Since the observer is created we need to register it: